p2-inc/keycloak-magic-link/README.md

 # keycloak-magic-link

 Magic link implementation.
 Inspired by the [experiment](https://github.com/stianst/keycloak-experimental/tree/main/magic-link) by [@stianst](https://github.com/stianst).
+It comes in two flavours: magic link and magic link continuation;

 There is also a simple Email OTP authenticator implementation here.
 This extension is used in the [Phase Two](https://phasetwo.io) cloud offering, and is released here as part of its commitment to making its [core extensions](https://phasetwo.io/docs/introduction/open-source) open source.
 Please consult the [license](COPYING) for information regarding use.